Looking for low-to-no cost activities in Vancouver? We have a few suggestions that are great for families, friends or on your own:

 Don't miss the side trip to the nearby fish hatchery, or the pleasant Forest Ecology Loop Trail around pretty Rice Lake, one of few freshwater lakes on the North Shore.
 (Pick up a provincial fishing license from any tackle shop before you fish for trout from small docks).
 Many of the huge Western Red Cedar, Western Hemlock, Douglas Fir, Amabilis Fir and Sitka Spruce here are only 75 years old, which is quite surprising given their impressive size.
 The LSCR is an example of how a forest can be managed to provide an important public resource (water utilities), while still ensuring the long term sustainability of fish, wildlife, recreation, interpretation, and forestry research and demonstration.

 Public hours are dawn to dusk.
 No dogs or cars allowed on the recreation pathway.
 Sunday summer walking and bus tours, weekend workshops, lecture series, children's programs, and volunteer opportunities.
 (March- November: 604.987.1273 for programs and tour info).

 Take the Lions Gate Bridge into North Vancouver.
 Turn left at the first exit at Capilano Road and Marine Drive.
-Take Highway 1 east until you reach the Capilano College exit.
-Follow Lillooet Road north, past Capilano College, and the cemetery onto the gravel road towards the parking and information area.
+Take Highway 1 east until you reach the Capilano University exit.
+Follow Lillooet Road north, past Capilano University, and the cemetery onto the gravel road towards the parking and information area.
 Friendly staff will help match your ability to an appropriate trail.